Who we are and what we do

 The College is governed in accordance with its Royal Charter dated 25 July, 2007, its Statutes, and its By-Laws.

 The Governing Body of the college comprises the Principal and Fellows.
-It is constituted and regulated in accordance with the College Statutes, the terms of which are enforceable ultimately by the Visitor, Dame Elizabeth Butler-Sloss.
+It is constituted and regulated in accordance with the College Statutes, the terms of which are enforceable ultimately by the Visitor, The Rt Hon, the Baroness Elizabeth Butler-Sloss, GBE.
 The College Statutes are as made from time to time by order of Her Majesty in Council in accordance with the Royal Charter of 1926, and the Universities of Oxford and Cambridge Act 1923.

 The Governing Body determines the on-going strategic direction of the College and regulates its administration and the management of its finances and assets, and sets its By-Laws.
 It meets under the chairmanship of the Principal and is advised by a range of Standing Committees.